CLASSic History

 Complimentary History Education Programs for Regional Schools

 Aspen Historical Society offers history programs with a focus on the upper Roaring Fork Valley’s exciting past shared through character presentations, interactive lessons, and artifact demonstrations.
 Field trips, site visits, and in-classroom history education programs are provided free of charge for all grade levels.
 Transportation stipends are available.
-A general menu of programs is outlined below (advance booking is required and based on availability.)

 To schedule a program or learn